 At LdM Tuscania, the curriculum has been designed to promote the historical, artistic and cultural qualities that make this part of Italy unique.
-Thus, courses in history and archaeology focus on the Etruscan, Roman and medieval civilizations that are at the core of Tuscania’s history and development..
-Italian Language learning is another important offering at LdM Tuscania, where students, among others, benefit from the course Italian Language through Service Learning, in which they are fully immersed in the Italian language through community service.
+Thus, courses in history and archaeology focus on the Etruscan, Roman, and medieval civilizations that are at the core of Tuscania’s history and development..
+Italian language learning is another important offering at LdM Tuscania, where students, among others, benefit from the course Italian Language through Service Learning, in which they are fully immersed in the Italian language through community service.
+All students are required to take at least one Italian language course while at LdM Tuscania.
+Their other courses are taught in English.

 Some of the academic areas with courses offered at LdM Tuscania include: